 Why every department should be doing influencer marketing

 Another layer to this debate, is that influencer marketing and influencer relations should be implemented across all departments so that each department can build meaningful relationships with their own relevant influencer groups.
-The key to success is structuring this activity so that influencers are being managed in a consistent and engaging way, rather than being contacted by multiple people within an organization with conflicting messaging.
+The key to success is structuring this activity so that influencers are being managed in a consistent and engaging way, rather than being contacted by multiple people within an organisation with conflicting messaging.

 In the next few years I believe we will see new teams form that are dedicated to influencer relations and they will be the team pulling all the strings and connecting internal advocates with the key influencers on social.

 If you’re a brand looking to identify relevant influencers to engage with, click the button below to try our influencer discovery tool free for 7 days.